K-12 School Shooting Statistics: 52 Years of Data

 Photos and VideosView Slideshow

-This article, originally published in 2018, has been updated to reflect current statistics.
+This article, originally published in 2018, was last updated on Oct.
+5, 2023, to reflect current statistics.

 While this data is important and may be intimidating, we want to emphasize that active shooter events in schools are still extremely rare.
 There are many layers to keeping schools secure and students and staff safe.
 Active shooter response should only be part of your campus safety plan — not all of it.